sparoodata/mongolens_new/README.md

 - _"Show me the indexes on the products collection"_
 - _"Create an index on the email field in the users collection"_
 - _"Analyze the performance of this query: { status: 'completed', date: { $gt: new Date('2023-01-01') } }"_
+- _"Help me build a MongoDB query to find active users who haven't logged in for 30 days"_
+- _"Create an aggregation pipeline to group sales by region and calculate totals"_
+- _"Analyze the schema of my customers collection and suggest improvements"_
+- _"What indexes should I create for queries that frequently filter by status and sort by date?"_
+- _"Show me the MongoDB shell commands to create a new collection with validation"_

 ## License